vedant416/RustyNES/README.md

 | Start           | <kbd>Enter</kbd>       |
 | Select          | <kbd>Right Shift</kbd> |

+In most games:

+- `Start` is used to start the game or pause the game (when game is running).

+- `A` is used for jumping

+- `B` is used for shooting.

+- `Select` selects the next option in the menu

 ### Extra Features keybindings (Not in the original NES)

 For now saving state feature is only available on the `cli` version of the emulator.